-California really does have a little bit of everything.
+California does have a little bit of everything.
 In the same state that has the tallest mountain in the US (Mt Whitney), Hollywood, and some of the oldest living trees in the world, also sits the strange and remarkable Danish town known as Solvang.
-Only a short distance off Highway 101, Solvang is a fantastic place to visit and an excellent spot for a weekend getaway, here is my list of things to explore, restaurants to eat at and places to stay at while there.
+Only a short distance off Highway 101, Solvang is a fantastic place to visit and an excellent spot for a weekend getaway; here is my list of things to explore, restaurants to eat at, and places to stay at while there.

 When I come to Solvang, it is usually for sweets and pastries.
-One of my favorites are the aebleskivers that you can find around town.
+One of my favorites is the aebleskivers that you can find around town.
 These Danish desserts are almost like a donut hole mixed with a pancake.
 They are light and airy, and when you put some powdered sugar and raspberry sauce on top, they are pretty spectacular.
-Don’t leave the city without trying them.
+Please don’t leave the city without trying them.

 Mortenson’s Danish Bakery

 Pretty much everything at Mortensen’s is good, and it is my go-to spot for pastries.
 They make them in house, and people come from miles around to sample the delicacies.
 My personal favorite is the Danish Waffle, but you really can’t go wrong with any of the Danishes or puff pastries.

 Bit O’ Denmark

 The Shoe Shop

 One of the most well-known stores in Solvang is the shoe shop with the giant wooden shoe sitting outside.
 I have seen people put their kids in the shoe for pictures and do pretty much every other type of pose you could imagine.
-If you are looking to buy shoes, they have a wide assortment as well with all of the brands you would expect.
+If you are looking to buy shoes, they have a wide assortment of all the brands you would expect.

 Hans Christian Andersen Museum

-This small museum located on the second floor of a fantastic bookstore in Solvang.
+This small museum is located on the second floor of a fantastic bookstore in Solvang.
 It is a great place to come and see the history of one of the most famous Danish authors.

 There is a bronze statue of the author near the museum as well.